tia-lab/datazod/packages/zod-sql/README.md

 // Results in:
 // CREATE TABLE IF NOT EXISTS "posts" (
 //   "id" INTEGER PRIMARY KEY AUTOINCREMENT,
+//   "created_at" TEXT NOT NULL DEFAULT (datetime('now')),
+//   "updated_at" TEXT NOT NULL DEFAULT (datetime('now')),
 //   "title" TEXT NOT NULL,
-//   "content" TEXT NOT NULL,
-//   "created_at" TEXT NOT NULL DEFAULT (datetime('now')),
-//   "updated_at" TEXT NOT NULL DEFAULT (datetime('now'))
+//   "content" TEXT NOT NULL
 // );

-// With UUID as primary key:
-const sqlWithUuid = createTableDDL('posts', PostSchema, {
+// With UUID as primary key (uses uuid() function in Turso): const sqlWithUuid = createTableDDL('posts', PostSchema, {
 	autoId: {
 		enabled: true,
-		type: 'uuid'
+		type: 'uuid',
-	},
+		name: 'post_id'  // Custom ID column name (default is 'id') },
 	timestamps: true
 })

+// Results in:
+// CREATE TABLE IF NOT EXISTS "posts" (
+//   "post_id" TEXT PRIMARY KEY DEFAULT (uuid()),
+//   "created_at" TEXT NOT NULL DEFAULT (datetime('now')),
+//   "updated_at" TEXT NOT NULL DEFAULT (datetime('now')),
+//   "title" TEXT NOT NULL,
+//   "content" TEXT NOT NULL
+// );
 ```

 ### Separate Table and Index Creation